2020-09-11 12:35:29 • ID: 2202

 This meltwater eroded deep into the subsoil and, at the end of the Glacial, left behind a narrow, elongated channel (tunnel valley) with steep slopes, in whose protected large blocks of ice, called dead ice, were preserved.

 Later, after the glaciers retreat, the dead ice ice was covered by a layer of gravel and sand.
-A lake formed above these sediments, partially fed by the melting dead ice, and Reindeer Hunters rested on the its banks.
+A lake formed above these sediments, partially fed by the melting dead ice, and Reindeer Hunters rested on its banks.

 During the Holocene all water bodies silt up more or less quickly and were transformed into a fen with optimal conditions for the preservation of organic remains.